salahudeanIT1025/The-World/Lab3/readme.md

 C.
 Was about becoming certified information systems security professional and was kind of hard to look around.
 This wasnt my favorite cite of the bunch at all.

-6. the one that intrested me the most was the Data Analytics.
+6. The one that intrested me the most was the Data Analytics.
+Data Analytics is a very useful job and the employees are very well paid.

 Co-ops / Internships:
 To become co-op ready upload your resume for final revisions and approval by a Career Coach at Handshake